SESARLab/mfh-dl-performace-testing/thesis.md

 ### 2.4 Queries

 To benchmark Apache Hive and Apache Druid, I used the most common query executed by MIND Foods Hub front-end;
-In this way, the benchmark is as close as possible to the real scenario use cases.
+In this way, the benchmark is as close as possible to the actual scenario use cases.
 The queries are, where feasible, slightly optimized for each database to make use of Apache Hive table partitions and Apache Druid time segments.

 #### Query 1